 One main issue is that we listen to what others want us to become.
 We genuinely don’t know what we want.
 We have no clue what path will lead us to our dreams.
 Another obstacle is our well-meaning families.

 Sometimes our families have plans for our lives and careers, which ignore our passions and dreams.
 Because we are “good children,” we try to please our parents.
-We learn to please other people or other institutions; this is only a substitute for what we desire.
+We learn to please other people or institutions; this is only a substitute for what we desire.
 Therefore, our earthly pursuits become a journey of pain instead of a path of pleasure.

 We get a lot of programming from our dominant cultural narrative.
 It is always telling us to buy stuff to fill our need for happiness.
 It’s those simple pleasures of childhood playtime that lead us to our genuine passions.
 It’s both as easy as exploring memories and as tricky as unearthing deep memories.

 When a child plays, they live in the moment.
 They explore what brings them happiness, and then they immerse themselves.
 Our memories of moments like this are keys to happiness as an adult.
 Let’s see if we can’t find some of these blissful memories to connect with our genuine interests and passions.